 In all our cars we ran in trouble, when it came to power consumption.
 We never had enough of it.
 The cut-off relays didn't work very well and the one or other battery always ran out of power.
 Either we had problems with starting the car or our food got spoiled.

-With the CTEK-System all problems are gone.
+With the CTEK-System (which we're using since 2 years now) all problems are gone.
 While driving, the system charges all batteries with full force (and much faster than with only the alternator) and the solar panels are supporting the process.